Eliminating Phantom Drain

 Install pending software updates

-The car may stay wake when an update is pending but hasn't been fully downloaded and installed.
+The vehicle may stay wake when an update is pending but hasn't been fully downloaded and installed.

 Move devices outside of Bluetooth range

-When a Bluetooth connection occurs, the car will wake up automatically.
+When a Bluetooth connection occurs, the vehicle may wake up automatically.

-When a key fob is detected near the car (including vertically, in a room above or below the car), the car will wake up automatically.
+When a key fob is detected near the vehicle (including vertically, in a room above or below the vehicle), the vehicle may wake up automatically.

 Improve the WiFi signal

-Weak WiFi connections can cause the car to stay awake due to constant disconnections and reconnections.
-You can turn off WiFi in the car or move your WiFi router to improve the signal.
+Weak WiFi connections can cause the vehicle to stay awake due to constant disconnections and reconnections.
+You can turn off WiFi in the vehicle or move your WiFi router to improve the signal.

 Replace the 12V battery